Bart Conner

-Bart Wayne Conner (born March 28, 1958) is a retired American Olympic gymnast.
-As a member of the US men's gymnastics team at the 1984 Summer Olympic Games, Conner won two gold medals.
+Barthold Wayne Conner (born March 28, 1958) is a retired American Olympic gymnast.
+He was a member of the United States men's national artistic gymnastics team and won two gold medals at the 1984 Summer Olympics.
 He owns and operates the Bart Conner Gymnastics Academy in Norman, Oklahoma, along with his wife, Romanian Olympic gold medalist Nadia Comăneci.
-In addition, both Comăneci and Conner are highly involved with the Special Olympics.
+In addition, Conner is a long-time gymnastics commentator, and both Comăneci and Conner are highly involved with the Special Olympics.

 Early life and education

-Conner was born on March 28, 1958, the son of Harold Conner and Jacqueline May (née Hulsey, later Wolthausen; 1931-2000), and grew up in Morton Grove, Illinois.
+Conner was born on March 28, 1958, the son of Harold Conner (1931-2024) and Jacqueline May (née Hulsey, later Wolthausen; 1931-2000), and is of Irish descent and grew up in Morton Grove, Illinois.
 He has two siblings, Michael and Bruce.
-He first became involved in gymnastics at school and his local YMCA.
+He first became involved in gymnastics at school and at his local YMCA.
 He was later on the gymnastics team at Niles West High School, where he graduated in 1976.

 He later attended the University of Oklahoma to work with coach Paul Ziert on the gymnastics team.
 He eventually graduated from OU in 1984, where he was an All-American and won the 1981 Nissen Award as America's best gymnast.

 Gymnastics career

 He won the 1972 U.S. Junior National Championships when he was 14 and the U.S. Gymnastics Federation All-Around championship when he was 17, and was the youngest member of the Olympic team during the 1976 Summer Olympics.
 He also won a team all-around gold medal at the 1975 Pan American Games.

-Although he qualified for the 1980 Summer Olympics, he was unable to participate due to the boycott.
+Although he qualified for the 1980 Summer Olympics, he was unable to participate due to the U.S. boycott against the Russian invasion of Afghanistan.
 Four years later, in the 1984 Summer Olympics, he won two gold medals for the team all-around and for the men's parallel bars.
 His win on the parallel bars helped the U.S. win its first men's Olympic gymnastic gold medal in 80 years.
 He demonstrated an original move called the "Conner spin" during the 1984 Olympics.
-He appeared as "Bart Taylor" in the 1986 film Rad.

-Honors
+Gymnastics commentator

+Conner has been a play-by-play commentator for gymnastics since he was a competitor, when he began working as a network TV analyst on gymnastics meets where he was not a participant.
+In 2015, after over 30 years as a gymnastics commentator, Conner joined the SEC Network in its inaugural year of gymnastics coverage.
+He announces meets across ESPN platforms, including ABC, ESPN, SEC Network, and ACC Network.

+Awards and honors

 Conner is a highly decorated gymnast who has won "medals at every level of national and international competition."
 Some of his honors include "induction into the USOC Olympic Hall of Fame (1991), the USA Gymnastics Hall of Fame (1996), Oklahoma Sports Hall of Fame (1997), and the International Gymnastics Hall of Fame (1997)."
-While Connor did not compete in the 1980 games, he was one of 461 athletes to receive a Congressional Gold Medal many years later.
+While Conner did not compete in the 1980 games, he was one of 461 athletes to receive a Congressional Gold Medal many years later.